Emory-CBIS/HINT/README.md

 The Hierarchical INdependent component analysis Toolbox (HINT), is Matlab toolbox that serves as a platform for hierarchical ICA techniques.
 The toolbox currently supports hierarchical ICA as described in Shi and Guo (2017).

+## Usage

+Run the HINT.m file in Matlab to start the Toolbox.

 ## Toolboxes Included

 * [GIFT] (http://mialab.mrn.org/software/gift/) - Used to obtain an initial guess for the EM algorithm.